E-Resource Center: John Jay College of Criminal Justice: City University of NY

 Helping students take effective notes:

-I have NNES students whose class notes fall short even though I repeatedly emphasized the importance of taking good notes.
+I have NNES students whose class notes fall short even though I have repeatedly emphasized the importance of taking good notes.
 What can I do to help these students improve their note-taking skills?

 • Speak clearly and avoid heavy use of idiomatic expressions or slang, such as "read between the lines," "the eleventh hour," and "in a nutshell."
 NNES students might not be familiar with idioms, which they tend to translate literally.
 If you use any of these phrases, make sure you explain what they mean.